 The President and Vice President shall meet on a frequent basis.

-The President may call and preside over the Executive Cabinet to conduct regular meetings, at the minimum of holding one bi-weekly meeting.
+The President may call and preside over the Executive Cabinet to conduct regular meetings, at the minimum of holding one weekly meeting.

 The Vice President may call and preside over the Executive Agencies to conduct regular meetings, at the minimum of holding one bi-weekly meeting.